akashikinyatottoriuniv/Numata_FTIR/README.md

 # Numata_FTIR
-R scripts for the analysis of FTIR
+R scripts for the analysis of FTIR.
 These scripts were used for publication.